AccessibilityUniversal Orlando ResortUniversal Studios Hollywood

 To get a return time, visit the attraction’s entrance and look for a Team Member with a clipboard.
 Ask them for a return time and hand them the card.
 They will write the attraction’s name, the time you arrived, the current wait time, and the time you may return.
 The last cell on the grid will remain blank until you return.

 When it’s your time to ride, go to the attraction’s entrance and look for the Team Member with a clipboard, they will validate your pass.
-You will need everyone in your party that is riding the attraction to be together.
+You will need everyone in your party who is riding the attraction to be together.
 You may not arrive before your return time, but you can arrive anytime after, as long as the park is open.
 After your time has been validated, you’ll be directed to the Express Pass Lane.
 Keep the card out because it will be scanned multiple times while you’re in the queue.

 If the attraction requires a locker, the AAP card will activate the lockers, you don’t need your ticket.
 This tip will help you not lock the pass in the locker; yes, I’m speaking from experience.